semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 ## Troubleshooting

 **For GitLab users**: if you use [the `SAST_EXCLUDED_PATHS` variable](https://docs.gitlab.com/ee/user/application_security/sast/#vulnerability-filters) to specify paths excluded from analysis, you may find that Semgrep doesn't honor these items.
 This is due to default Semgrep behavior.
-To explicitly exclude files, you must:
+To explicitly exclude files, you must do one of the following steps:

-1. Create a `.semgrepignore` file that lists the files you want excludes.
+1. Create a `.semgrepignore` file that lists the files you want excluded.
 2. [Update the **Path Ignores** box](#define-ignored-files-and-folders-in-semgrep-appsec-platform) in Semgrep AppSec Platform.

 ## Known issues